alpayne/GNTP-Tools/index.markdown

 ## Downloads

-Binaries can be found in the project [binaries directory](https://github.com/alpayne/GNTP-Tools/tree/master/binaries) on Github.
+Binaries can be found on the project [Downloads tab](https://github.com/alpayne/GNTP-Tools/tree/master/binaries).

 The source code can be cloned from GitHub : [alpayne/GNTP-Tools](http://github.com/alpayne/GNTP-Tools), or downloaded as a [zip](http://github.com/alpayne/GNTP-Tools/zipball/master) or